 - Match the PWC power to the rider’s skill level

 - Make sure riders have training in handling skills and avoiding accidents

 - PWC renters are at a higher risk; get specific safety tips on the watercraft you rent

 When you, your family and friends are having fun on a hot summer day, the last thing you need to worry about is your insurance.
-Let your independent Trusted Choice member agent do that for you, so you can have peace of mind.
+Let an independent insurance agent do that for you, so you can have peace of mind.